antonlydell/Pandemy/docs/source/user_guide/sqlite/execute.rst

    (3, 'Shears', 0, 'For shearing sheep')
    (4, 'Bucket', 0, 'Its a wooden bucket.')

-The :meth:`execute <pandemy.DatabaseManager.execute>` method returns an object called :class:`CursorResult <sqlalchemy:sqlalchemy.engine.CursorResult>` (the variable ``result``).
+The :meth:`DatabaseManager.execute() <pandemy.DatabaseManager.execute>` method returns an object called :class:`sqlalchemy.engine.CursorResult` (the variable ``result``).
 This object is an iterator that can be used to retrieve rows from the result set of a *SELECT* statement.

 .. note::

-   The database connection must remain open while iterating over the rows in the :class:`CursorResult <sqlalchemy:sqlalchemy.engine.CursorResult>` object, since it is fetching one row from the database at the time.
+   The database connection must remain open while iterating over the rows in the :class:`CursorResult <sqlalchemy.engine.CursorResult>` object, since it is fetching one row from the database at the time.
    This means that the for loop must be placed inside the context manager.